An Implicit GNN Solver for Poisson-like problems: Methodology

 \subsection{Stabilization}

-In section \ref{architecture}, we modelled a GNN-based network with an ``infinite" depth by using a black-box solver to find the fixed point of function $h_\theta$, enabling for unrestricted information flow throughout the entire graph.
+In Section \ref{architecture}, we modelled a GNN-based network with an ``infinite" depth by using a black-box solver to find the fixed point of function $h_\theta$, enabling for unrestricted information flow throughout the entire graph.
 However, such implicit models suffer from two significant downsides: they tend to be unstable during the training phase and are very sensitive to architectural choices, where minimal changes to $h_\theta$ can lead to large convergence instabilities.
-Fortunately, the spectral radius of the Jacobian $J_{h_\theta}(H^*)$ directly impacts the stability of the model around the fixed point $H^*$: Following \citet{deq_stab}, who add a constraint on the spectral radius of the Jacobian $\rho \left(J_{h_\theta}\right)$, we add the Jacobian term (\ref{loss_frob}) in the loss function described in \ref{training}.
-However, since computing the spectral radius is far too computationally costly, and because the Frobenius norm of the Jacobian is an upper bound for its spectral radius, we adopt the method outlined in \citep{deq_stab}, which estimates this Frobenius norm using the Hutchinson estimator \cite{hutchinson}.
-By doing so, we build a model that satisfies $\rho \left(J_{h_\theta}\right) < 1$, and the function $h_\theta$ becomes contractive, thus ensuring the global asymptotic convergence of the model.
-As a result, during inference, one can simply iterate on the Processor (in an RNN-like manner) until convergence.
-Additionally, the model could work with any kind of RootFind solver.
+The stability of the model around the fixed point $\widehat{H}$ is determined by the spectral radius $\rho$ of the Jacobian $J_{h_\theta}(\widehat{H})$.
+Following \citet{deq_stab}, who add a constraint on $\rho$, we add a penalization term (\ref{loss_frob}) in the loss function described in \ref{training}.
+However, since computing the spectral radius is far too computationally costly, and because the Frobenius norm of the Jacobian is an upper bound for its spectral radius, we adopt the method outlined in \citet{deq_stab}, which estimates this Frobenius norm using the Hutchinson estimator \citep{hutchinson}.
+By doing so, we build a model that satisfies, post-training, $\rho < 1$: the function $h_\theta$ becomes contractive, thus ensuring the global asymptotic convergence of the model.
+As a result, during inference, one can simply iterate on the Processor (in an RNN-like manner) until convergence (i.e. loop over the $h_\theta$ function).
+More importantly, the model could work with any kind of root-finding solver.
 Overall, this approach offers strong convergence guarantees and addresses the stability issues commonly encountered in implicit models.